 The Adviser acts as an investment adviser to other persons, firms, or corporations, including investment companies, hedge funds, pension funds, and other institutional investors.
 The Adviser may receive management fees, including performance fees, that may be higher or lower than the advisory fees it receives from the Portfolio.
 Certain other clients of the Adviser have investment objectives and policies similar to those of the Portfolio.
 The Adviser may, from time to time, make recommendations that result in the purchase or sale of a particular security by its other clients simultaneously with the Portfolio.
 If transactions on behalf of more than one client during the same period increase the demand for securities being purchased or the supply of securities being sold, there may be an adverse effect on price or quantity.
 It is the policy of the Adviser to allocate advisory recommendations and the placing of orders in a manner that is deemed equitable by the Adviser to the accounts involved, including the Portfolio.
-When two or more of the clients of the Adviser (including the Portfolio) are purchasing or selling the same security on a given day from the same broker-dealer, such transactions may be averaged as to price.
+When two or more of the clients of the Adviser (including the Portfolio) are purchasing or selling the same security on a given day from the same broker or dealer, such transactions may be averaged as to price.

-PORTFOLIO MANAGER
+PORTFOLIO MANAGERS

-The day-to-day management of, and investment decisions for, the Portfolio are made by the Adviser's Thematic and Sustainable Equities Investment Team.
+The day-to-day management of, and investment decisions for, the Portfolio are made by the Adviser's International Value Senior Investment Management Team.
+The International Value Senior Investment Management Team relies heavily on the fundamental analysis and research of the Adviser's internal research staff.
+No one person is principally responsible for making recommendations for the Portfolio's portfolio.

-The following table lists the person within the Thematic and Sustainable Equities Investment Team with the responsibility for the day-to-day management of the Portfolio's portfolio, the length of time that person has been jointly or primarily responsible for the Portfolio and that person's principal occupation during the past five years:
+The following table lists the persons within the International Value Senior Investment Management Team with the most significant responsibility for the day-to-day management of the Portfolio's portfolio, the length of time that each person has been jointly and primarily responsible for the Portfolio, and each person's principal occupation during the past five years:

-Employee; Length of Service; Title Principal Occupation(s) During the Past Five (5) Years Daniel C. Roarty; since 2012; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2015.
+Employee; Length of Service; Title Principal Occupation During the Past Five (5) Years Tawhid Ali; since 2016; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2016.
+Avi Lavi; since 2012; Senior Vice President of the Adviser Senior Vice President of the Adviser, with which he has been associated in a substantially similar capacity to his current position since prior to 2016.

-The Portfolio's SAI provides additional information about the Portfolio Manager's compensation, other accounts managed by the Portfolio Manager, and the Portfolio Manager's ownership of securities in the Portfolio.
+The Portfolio's SAI provides additional information about the portfolio managers' compensation, other accounts managed by the portfolio managers, and the portfolio managers' ownership of securities in the Portfolio.